Find an Account

 Use Credit and AR Signals

 The Tax and Terms panel shows payment terms, credit limit, outstanding AR, unused credit memos, and available-to-order signals.
-Use these before creating a large order or extending terms to a customer.
+Use these before creating a large order or extending terms to a customer.- Outstanding AR: money currently owed by the account.

 - Unused Credit Memos: available customer credits that may be applied later.